fpedd/ees-pees/website/website.md

 To showcase our *communication*, let us examine how an action is generated and executed.
 The robot is randomly placed in a world and observes its environment using sensors.
 This sensor data is forwarded to the external controller via TCP/IP.
 The external controller formats and slightly extends the data and sends it via UDP/IP to the backend.
 In the backend an agent calculates a corresponding action maximizing a reward function.
 This action is sent to the external controller, who in turn interprets and forwards the action.
 The internal controller performs the action by setting motor speeds.
 This process is done iteratively until the robot reaches its predefined goal or we stop the run.

 Specifically, we have three patterns of communication between the backend and the external controller:
 * Send an action *or* ask for new data
- * Send an action *and* ask for new data after some number of Webots timesteps
+* Send an action *and* ask for new data after some number of Webots time steps
 * Perform a grid move and get new data once this move is fully executed by PID controller

 An action is a tuple (direction, speed), consisting of two floats in [-1, 1].
 The external controller interprets the direction value as *steering* or *heading*.
 The former directly sets the steering angle of the robot, the latter defines a cardinal direction in which the robot should move.
 In the *heading* mode the external controller sets the steering angle accordingly.
 These different modes can be tested nicely via the keyboard-control in our scripts.
 Further, we can specify *absolute* or *relative* actions, where *absolute* means just forwarding the action while *relative* leads to changing the last action by the set amount.